Using with Ionic Framework | Capacitor Documentation

 Using Capacitor with Ionic Framework

-Capacitor does not require Ionic Framework in order to build apps.
-However, developers may find the large collection of Ionic UI components helpful in order to build a high-quality app.

-Capacitor can quickly be installed directly into any new or existing Ionic app by using the Ionic CLI.
+Capacitor can be installed directly into any new or existing Ionic app.

-For new Ionic projects, Capacitor is already installed in new Ionic apps by default!
-All you have to do is start a new project.
-To create a new Ionic project, run the following command:
+Capacitor is installed in new Ionic apps by default!
+All you have to do is start a new project:

 ionic start

-If you'd like a tutorial for building your first Capacitor-based Ionic app, check out this tutorial by the Ionic Framework team.
+If you'd like a tutorial for building your first Ionic/Capacitor app, see this tutorial.

 ionic integrations enable capacitor

-For the best user experience, you should make sure these plugins are installed even if you don't import them in your app.
-To install these plugins, run the following command in the root of your project:
+For the best user experience, you should make sure these plugins are installed even if you don't import them in your app:

 Add Platforms